flopezag/tutorials.secured-OrionLD/docs/index.md

 | PEP Proxy Password | pep_proxy.password        | PEP_PASSWORD            |
 | Application Id     | pep_proxy.oauth_client_id | PEP_PROXY_APP_ID        |

-Finally, there will be only one credential associated to an application for a PEP Proxy, therefore a subsequent request will produce a 409 Conflict with the message `Pep Proxy already registered`.
+Finally, there is only one credential associated to an application for a PEP Proxy, therefore a subsequent request produces a **_409 Conflict_** with the message `Pep Proxy already registered`.

 #### :one::five: Request